lizzy-0323/oasisdb/readme.md

 ### Usage

-you can use http client to send request to oasisdb
+You can form http request to send request to oasisdb, or use python http client to send request to oasisdb.

 ## Contribution